binxio/tfe-run-wait/README.md

   --clone-url CLONE_URL
                         of source repository for the run --commit-sha COMMIT_SHA
+                        of commit which initiated the run --branch BRANCH
                         of commit which initiated the run --wait-for-status WAIT_FOR_STATUS
                         wait state to reach, defaults to 'applied' and 'planned_and_finished'